amrinder99/LLM-RAG-Bot/README.md

    python main.py
    ```

-6. This application will run on `http://127.0.0.1:5002/query`.
+6. This application will run on local server`http://127.0.0.1:5002/query`.
 Make sure to update the URL in `.env.staging` of the Amy UI to test the RAG LLM feature.

 ---